ess-dive-workspace/essdive-leaf-gas-exchange/README.md

-# ESS-DIVE Leaf-level gas exchange data and metadata reporting format v1.0.3
+# ESS-DIVE Leaf-Level Gas Exchange Data and Metadata Reporting Format v1.1.0

 This documentation contains guidance for the content and format of leaf-level gas exchange data and metadata.
 The reporting format comprises defined variable names and units for data tables, a methods metadata template, and instrument details template and guidance on inclusion of other related data and metadata.

-## About the leaf-level gas exchange data and metadata reporting format
+## About the Leaf-Level Gas Exchange Data and Metadata Reporting Format

 The ESS-DIVE leaf-level gas exchange data and metadata reporting format has been developed to meet the needs of the community for a unified reporting format.
 This initial effort covers the most common variables and provides templates for metadata reporting.
 Additional reporting requirements have been developed for seven common data types:
 * Survey